agonzale34/learning-go-tests/README.md

 # learning-go-tests
-This project is made to play with Go an learn all the fundamentals of the language
+This project is made to play with Go and learn all the fundamentals of the language